Avishau/sorting_assignment/README.md

 How to run the test module and generate the performance plots:

-Same for test module, with little change:
+Same for test module, with a little change:
 $ cd /path/to/your/script
   $ python test_module.py